 This is hard to explain.
 It all started as a joke.
 In our lab slang we use the word “raspini” (which has no real meaning in Italian) for referring to the Raspberry Pi.
 This word sounds very similar to a dialect word (raspèin) that is used in the Italian region in which we work to identify something that is stuck the throat, In other words, it is an irritated throat… and often the first symptom of a cold.

-We're mainly interested in the scalability of distributed algorithms/mechanisms and in the design of fault-tolerant protocols.
-In other words, the CPU speed is not our main concern, but the number of interconnected devices is.
-Therefore, for our specific use cases a large number of cheap and slow devices is preferable to a small number of powerful ones.
+We were mainly interested in the scalability of distributed algorithms/mechanisms and in the design of fault-tolerant protocols.
+In other words, the CPU speed was not our main concern, but the number of interconnected devices is.
+Therefore, for our specific use cases a large number of cheap and slow devices was preferable to a small number of powerful ones.